-John Thompson will play and discuss the guqin silk-string zither for the Arizona Senior Academy at 3:30 p.m.
+John Thompson will play and discuss the guqin silk-string zither at the Arizona Senior Academy at 3:30 p.m.
 Wednesday (Nov.
 15).
-He comes here from performing at the opening of an exhibit of ancient Chinese musical instruments at the Musical Instrument Museum in Phoenix.
+Thompson comes here from performing at the opening of an exhibit of ancient Chinese musical instruments at the Musical Instrument Museum in Phoenix.

 According to legend, the guqin (“old stringed instrument,” pronounced goo chin) has been played for about 5,000 years.
 Surviving music dates only since around the 6th century CE, but even the earliest surviving melodies show why it is considered always to have been an instrument of great subtlety and refinement.

 Throughout its long history the guqin has been the musical instrument most prized by China’s literati.
-They categorized it as one of their “four arts,” collected it as an art object, praised its beautiful music, and built around it a complex ideology.
+They categorized it as one of their “four arts,” collected it as an art object, praised its beautiful music, and built a complex ideology around it.

 Thompson has a degree in early Western music and graduate studies in ethnomusicology.
 He studied the modern guqin tradition with a master in Taiwan then moved to Hong Kong, working there for many years as artistic consultant to the Festival of Asian Arts.